 - Twice-Baked Butternut Squash with Quinoa, Pecans, and Parmesan – Stuffed with a savory, crispy filling of quinoa, pecans, parmesan and breadcrumbs these are an impressive and fun vegetarian side or main dish.

-- Salted Caramel Apple Cider – Warm, fragrant mugs of this cider are so much fun to sip before sitting down to dinner.
+- Salted Caramel Apple Cider – Warm, fragrant mugs of this cider are so much fun to sip before sitting down to Thanksgiving dinner.
 A pinch of salt balances the sweetness and transforms traditional cider into something extra special.
 Keep the cider warm in a crockpot so that everyone can help themselves throughout the meal!

 - Pumpkin Bread Truffles – If you want to bring a dessert that’s a bit different than the classics, these pumpkin bread truffles are always a win.
 Use store-bought pumpkin bread or the simple one-bowl version linked in the recipe as a base.
 Dip them in chocolate and refrigerate until party time!